 The journey offers breathtaking views of snow-capped peaks, charming villages, terraced fields, and diverse flora and fauna.
 The trek typically starts from Nayapul or Phedi, which are accessible from the picturesque city of Pokhara.

-The trek to Annapurna base camp package with Nepal Trek Adventure costs $850.
-The cost includes permits, TIMS card, guide and porter charges, round-trip flight from Kathmandu to Lukla, accommodation, meals, and drinks.
+The cost of Annapurna base camp trek package for the year 2024 is $795 with Nepal Trek Adventure (check the updated price of the ABC trek).
+The cost includes permits, TIMS cards, guide and porter charges, round-trip flights from Kathmandu to Lukla, accommodation, meals, and drinks.

 Having a guide is essential for a successful and safe trek since they provide valuable knowledge and guidance throughout the journey.
-Travelling without a guide might lead to challenges and uncertainties.
+Traveling without a guide might lead to challenges and uncertainties.